 Nobody can accuse Palahniuk of plagiarizing Invisible Man.
 Palahniuk’s book is one continuous monologue, a voice that epitomizes the barbaric yelp of today’s disenfranchised cubicle workers.
 Fight Club’s young man tries to reclaim his masculinity while embracing the madness of a world.
 He’s confused, irreverent, caustic, and earnest.
 Ellison’s narrator is older, tougher, and more soulful than Palahniuk’s speaker.
 Readers of Invisible Man aren’t talked at.
 Instead, they’re led on an allegorical journey through America’s racial divide.

 While the congruence between Invisible Man and Fight Club seems uncanny, Chuck Palahniuk claimed that he was actually writing “The Great Gatsby, just updated a little.”
 Ellison, on the other hand, credited the modernist poet T.S.
 Eliot as one of his major inspirations, and Ellison used the influence to let his subconscious flower.
 Invisible Man contains sudden turns into jazz song and poetry, interruptions that confound and entice.
 Ellison’s narrator grapples with his plural identities of student, worker, leader, lover, and citizen, fragmenting his sense of self.
 Invisible Man isn’t just a novel, but Ellison’s own experience of individuation—the process whereby a person integrates his subconscious into his consciousness and emerges as a more authentic and fully-realized human.
-As a human experience catalogued, Invisible Man is a thank-you note to the monsters who’ve betrayed you, a fist in the face of power, a triumphant reckoning with the mess in the mirror.
-Where Fight Club peaks as a manifesto against corporatism, Invisible Man is a transcendent bildungsroman for modern man.
+As a human experience cataloged, Invisible Man is a thank-you note to the monsters who’ve betrayed you, a fist in the face of power, a triumphant reckoning with the mess in the mirror.
+Where Fight Club peaks as a manifesto against corporatism, Invisible Man is a transcendent bildungsroman for the modern man.

 Sixty some years after its publication, Invisible Man still feels dangerous and alive.
 Eyeballs pop out of heads, rape fantasies are entertained, boilers explode.
 You can practically feel the book ticking in your hands as you turn the pages.
 Invisible Man has a thrilling narrative, but it’s also buttressed by existential meditations that now seem prescient.
 Ellison’s notion of invisibility is no longer exclusive to the experience of black Americans, it’s become a fundamental trait of the American anti-hero.